4400 Service Animals and Emotional Support Animals

 Students should contact Student Accessibility Services for any exception to this policy.
-Employees should contact the Office of Institutional Equity and Access.
+Employees should contact the Office of Institutional Equity and Accessibility.

 Roles & Responsibilities

 - Responsible for facilitating individual accommodations for current or prospective Yale employees with disabilities.

 - Responsible for contacting SAS/OIEA and following all policies and procedures with respect to his or her Service Animal.